TIY-Austin-Front-End-Engineering/mobile-layout-2/README.md

 ### Requirements

 * No W3C Validation Warnings
 * The page should not be a fixed width, but instead scale as the browser window expands or shrinks.
-Margins and spacing should not be effected byt resizing the window.
+Margins and spacing should not be effected by resizing the window.
+* You must use [Normalize.css](http://necolas.github.io/normalize.css/) for cross browser consistency.

 ## Normal Mode